Portsmouth City Council will provide advice and help to anyone who is homeless or at risk of becoming homeless.

 Please follow the link if you require further advice on money, debt or benefits.

-If you are over 18 and experiencing homelessness or are at risk of becoming homeless there is support and advice available at the Homeless Day Services.
-This is part of the integrated recovery service in Portsmouth, which is run by the Society of St James (SSJ).
+If you are over 18 and experiencing homelessness or are at risk of becoming homeless, there is support and advice available from Homeless Day Services.
+This is part of the integrated recovery service in Portsmouth, and is run by the Society of St James (SSJ).

 At the Homeless Day Services you can access: